Blouse: Description

-Female servants were in charge of buttoning their mistress's gowns (since the buttons were usually in the back).
-They tired of attempting to deal with buttons that were, from their point of view, backwards and, as such they started reversing the placement when making or repairing them.
-One other theory is that women were normally dressed by their maids, while men dressed themselves.
-As such, women's blouses were designed so it could be easily buttoned by the maid but that of men were designed so it could be easily buttoned by the person wearing it.

-Although, in all the cases proposed, the reasons for the distinction no longer exist, it continues out of custom or tradition.

 While most women prefer to have the top button open for better comfort, some blouses made for women have looser necklines so the top button can be fastened without compromising comfort, but giving the same stylish appearance.

 Some women attach various pins and ornaments to their blouses over a fastened top button for style.
 Some of these attach directly to the button itself, others to the collars.

 History

-Giuseppe Garibaldi (center), the Italian patriot and his wife, Anita (right), popularized the red, Garibaldi shirt, a type of military blouse, which became popular, as early 1860s, civilian fashion, with men and women, both, in Europe and the North America.
+Giuseppe Garibaldi (center), the Italian patriot, and his wife Anita (right), popularized the red Garibaldi shirt, a type of military blouse which became popular as early 1860s civilian fashion with both men and women in Europe and North America.